Child Care Provider Training

 - Child Protective Services background check on everyone 14 years of age and older living in the provider's home.

 - LiveScan (FBI) criminal background check on everyone 18 years of age and older living in the provider's home (cost is $37 per person).

 - Fire and Safety Inspection of the provider's home, conducted by the City's Building & Fire Code Administration (fee is $35).

 - Results of tuberculosis (TB) test for everyone 18 years of age and older living in the provider's home, obtainable from a priviate physician or through the Health Department for a fee.
 Call 703.746.4960 for fee information and to schedule an appointment.

-- Successful completion of the 6-hour New Provder Training (see information below) and initial home visit.
+- Successful completion of the six-hour New Provder Training (see information below) and initial home visit.

 The professional development model created by the Early Childhood Division (ECD) offers several training options:

-- First Aid and CPR Training: This training is offered on a monthly basis for applicants and registered providers.
+- First Aid and CPR Training: This training is offered monthly for applicants and registered providers.

 - Six-Hour New Provider Training: This required course is offered four times a year.
 An applicant must complete all six hours to become a registered provider.
 The course covers the City's child care policies and regulations as well as the fundamentals of health and safety for family child care homes.

 - Twelve-Week Training Course: Includes forty-two hours on early childhood theory and practice and three hours on business practices.
 This course is open to all registered providers who wish to increase their knowledge of child development, developmentally appropriate practices, nutrition, health and safety, child care environments, temperament, guiding behavior and discipline, as well as good business practices.
 The course is taught by ECD staff once or twice a year depending on demand.
 Students who successfully complete this course may become agency approved, are eligible for fee system payments though the ECD and are listed on the department's website on the